-Contract Template/Tabs – Documentation to support the types of contracts executed should be submitted as part of this application.
-Enter the tab title/section to where the documentation supporting the arrangements between the physician and the applicant can be found.
-Then indicate the specific contract used for each physician reflected in the PCP/Specialist column.
+Contract Template – Indicate the specific contract template executed between the applicant and the physician reflected in the PCP/Specialist column.

-Existing Network – Indicate whether the provider was previously established as a network provider in the applicants existing service area.
-(Not applicable for new MA applicants)
+Existing Network for SAE applicants– Indicate whether the provider was previously established as a network provider in the applicants existing service area.

-D. Table HSD-3 SUMMARY: Arrangements for Care with Facilities & Services
+Table HSD-3 SUMMARY: Arrangements for Care with Facilities & Services

 Instructions:

-Complete header fields on table as indicated in the general instructions at the beginning of the HSD instructions.

-A new tab should be created for each county for which the plan is applying to service.

 Facilities such as hospitals and clinics that provide more than one service listed on HSD-3 Detail, should be counted once on HSD-3 Summary for each service provided by the facility.

 Column Explanations:

-SSA County Code – Enter the SSA code of the county for which the contract network is being submitted in the “SSA County Code” Column.
+SSA State/County Code – Enter the SSA County code of the county for which the contract network is being submitted on the “SSA State/ County Code” column.
+The state county code should be a five digit number.
+Please include the leading zeros (e.g.,01010)

-Include the five digit state and county code.
-The applicant must include leading zeros.

-Example: 01010

-County Name – Enter the name of the county for which the contract network is being submitted in the “County Name” Column.
-The county name must correspond with the SSA Code entered.

-State Name – Enter the name of the state of the county for which the contract network is being submitted in the “State Name” Column.
-The state name must correspond with the SSA code entered.

 Facility or Service Type – Provides a list of the services provided by facilities within the applicant plan’s network.

-Specialty Code – Each specialty/provider is assigned a unique specialty code.
-Do not change these codes as they will be pre-populated by CMS.
+Specialty Code – Specialty codes are unique codes assigned by CMS to process data.
+Enter the appropriate specialty code.

-Total Number of Providers/Services – This column is to be populated with a summary number of facilities/providers offering the services to the applicant plan’s members.
-The total number entered in this column is a summary of the providers from HSD-3 Detail for each specialty.
+Total Number of Providers/Services – Enter the summary number of facilities/providers offering the services to the applicant plan’s members.

 Number of Staffed, Medicare-Certified Beds – For the facility types indicated on the table (i.e., Acute Inpatient Hospitals, ICUs, Skilled Nursing Facilities, Inpatient Psychiatric, and Inpatient Substance Abuse) enter the number of Medicare-certified beds for which the plan has contracted to provide access to the plan’s members.
 This number should not include Neo-natal Intensive Care Unit (NICU) beds.

-Hours of Operation per Week – For the facility types indicated on the table, enter the number of operating hours per week the plan has contracted the services to be accessible to the plan’s members.
-Applicant plans should not list the actual hours of operation (i.e., 9AM to 5PM), but the total number of operating hours per week.

-E. Table HSD-3 DETAIL: List of Facilities & Services
+Table HSD-3 DETAIL: List of Facilities & Services

 Instructions:

-Complete header fields on table as indicated in the general instructions at the beginning of the HSD instructions.

-Applicant must arrange contracted entities alphabetically within specialty code.
-All direct and downstream providers of services should be listed.

 Only list the providers who provide the Medicare required services.
 Please do not list any additional providers or services.

-Facilities such as hospitals and clinics that provide more than one service listed on HSD-3 Detail, should be counted once on HSD-3 Summary for each service provided by the facility.
+All providers that comprise the total counts on HSD-3 Summary must be listed on HSD-3 Detail.

+If a provider serves in multiple counties the provider should be listed multiple times with the appropriated state/county code to account for each county.

 Column Explanations:

+SSA State/County Code –Enter the SSA County code of the county for which the contract network is being submitted on the “SSA State/ County Code” column.
+The state county code should be a five digit number.
+Please include the leading zeros (e.g.,01010)

 Facility or Service Type – Provides a list of the services provided by facilities within the applicant plan’s network.